xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/install.md

 {% capture linux %}
 ### Download

-The GNU/Linux versions of **xPack GNU ARM Embedded GCC** are packed as TGZ archives.
+The GNU/Linux versions of **xPack GNU Arm Embedded GCC** are packed as TGZ archives.
 Download the latest version named like:

 - `xpack-arm-none-eabi-gcc-8.3.1-1.1-linux-x64.tgz`